 According to the 2007 National Health Interview Survey, which included a comprehensive survey on the use of complementary health approaches by Americans, nearly 12 percent of the more than 9,000 children included in the survey had used or been given some form of complementary health product or practice during the past year.

-The most frequently used complementary health approaches for children were natural products such as herbs/botanicals (vitamins and minerals were not included in the survey) and chiropractic or osteopathic manipulation.
+The most frequently used complementary health approaches for children were natural products such as herbs and botanicals (vitamins and minerals weren’t included in the survey) and chiropractic or osteopathic manipulation.

 For children, complementary health approaches were most often used for back or neck pain, head or chest colds, anxiety or stress, other musculoskeletal problems, attention-deficit hyperactivity disorder (ADHD), and insomnia.